timbenniks/hygraph-cosmetics-shop-demo/readme.md

 This demo has a few teachable moments:

 - Navigation builder
+  - This demo has a the simplest form of a navigation builder schema.
+It has a Page field that can hold multiple pages.
+One GraphQL query will receive all pages for the front-end to render.
 - Localisation (EN, FR)
+  - For the simplicity of this demo only the homepage and its components have been localized.
+Both the navigation and the newsletter have not been localized.
 - Newsletter subscription
+  - The newsletter subscription works via a mutation which adds a new content entry to the Newsletter Subscriber model with an email address.
+There is a specific token setup in this demo which allows emails to be added in draft mode.
 - Page builder setup by using components
 - Preview which queries the Hygraph draft API
-- Remote sources for product data (Federate this, later Shopify or cmmercetools)
+- Remote sources for product data (Federate this, later Shopify or commercetools)

 ## For developers

 This is a monorepo (pnpm workspace).
 Each package has its own git repository.
 The monorepo is a private repo on github where the packages are public facing.

+### Hygraph Setup

+Make sure to set up the permissions for the content delivery API to be “read all models on all stages for all locales”.
+This allows for preview functionality.

+Add a permanent auth token to allow for read, create update and delete on the Newsletter Subscriber schema. add this token to the .env file of the demo (see below).

 ### Install